dperrymorrow/re-bars/docs/_src/md/component.md

 ```

 ## Methods
-Methods defined in a component are avalable for use with the [method](#the-method-helper) helper, or can be called from within another method.
+Methods defined in a component are available for use with the [method](#the-method-helper) helper, or can be called from within another method.

 ```html
 <button {{ method "save:click" "fred" }}>save</button>